sayedsayedy/InstaHacking/README.md

 ## Author
 Sayed Sayedy
-Ethical Hacker & Digital Forensics Investigator

 ## Description
-A powerful tool for ethical hacking and security testing on Instagram.
-It identifies weak passwords and security vulnerabilities in Instagram accounts.
-It is meant for educational purposes and should only be used with proper authorization.
+This tool is designed for ethical hackers to identify security vulnerabilities and weak passwords in Instagram accounts.
+Ensure you have proper authorization before using this tool.

 ## Features
-- Password brute-force attack
+- Brute-force attack using custom and generated password lists.
-- Password generator based on personal information
+- Generates passwords based on user-provided personal information.
-- Multi-threading for faster execution
-- Session handling to avoid blocking and tracking
+- Multi-threaded to enhance the speed of the attack.
+- Does not generate `.pyc` files.
+- No log files are created; all activities are output to the console.

 ## Installation
 1. Clone the repository: